 You will find lots of food in the typical dollar store.
 The array of canned goods and other non-perishables is impressive.
 Just make sure you know your prices.
 You don’t want to pay $1.25 for a can of soup that is regularly priced $.69 at the supermarket.
 It can happen.

 Before you load up for your next craft project, check the dollar store.
 You’re sure to find many items on your list; just be cautious.
 Know your prices!
-You might do better at Hobby Lobby with a 40% off coupon.
+You might do better at Hobby Lobby with the store’s super discounts.
 Still, the dollar store deserves your consideration for things like:

 - Craft sticks